Hindu genealogy registers at Haridwar: History

 Haridwar, a site for Hindu pilgrimage, 1866 photograph.

 Mughal-era records, such as the Āʾīn-i Akbarī and Khulāṣat al-Tawārikh of 1695, also describe Haridwar as a place of pilgrimage, especially during the festival of Vaisakhi.
-The Khulasat-ut-Tawarikh stresses that Haridwar was a place for bathing, almsgiving, and funerary rites and that two religious occasions held importance there: vaiśākhī and the kumbhamelā.
-Furthermore, a European account written by Thomas Coryat from 1617 also describes the site as one of pilgrimage.
-According to James Lochtefeld, the gosāīṃs, also known as nāgā saṃnyāsīs, were the earliest inhabitants of Haridwar.
-In 1808, Haridwar remained a tiny settlement as per a contemporay source by Felix Raper.
+The Khulasat-ut-Tawarikh stated that Haridwar was a place for bathing, almsgiving, funerary rites; two religious occasions held importance there: vaiśākhī and the kumbhamelā.
+A European account written by Thomas Coryat from 1617 also describes the site as one of pilgrimage.
+According to James Lochtefeld, the gosāīṃs (also known as nāgā saṃnyāsīs) were the earliest inhabitants of Haridwar.
+In 1808, Haridwar was a small settlement, as per a contemporary source by Felix Raper.
 The establishment of the Upper Ganga Canal and the Oudh and Rohilkhand Railroad led to the development of Haridwar into a more expansive habitation.